Infrared fire detection technologies: uses, advantages, and disadvantages

 The advantages and limits of fire detection technologies

-There are currently several different types of fire detectors, each designed for a particular purpose.
+There are currently several different types of fire detection systems, each designed for a particular purpose.
 The most common types include:

 Optical smoke detectors are mainly used to detect the beginnings of slow-burning fires.
 Subject to strict standards, they are the most widely used equipment in buildings in France.
 However, when used in industrial environments, their effectiveness quickly encounters a number of limitations.
 They are also unsuitable for dusty environments where smoke can be confused with dust, leading to frequent “false alarms”.
 Nor are they suitable for buildings with high ceilings or in draughty environments as the smoke would take too long to reach the detector.
 This makes early detection difficult, if not impossible.